Our Mission Statement

-Inspired by St. John Baptist de La Salle, La Salle Catholic College Preparatory develops students of faith, service, and scholarship by providing a transformative education that allows students to realize their potential and use their gifts to serve Christ and humankind.
+Inspired by St. John Baptist de La Salle, La Salle Catholic College Preparatory develops students of faith, service, and scholarship by providing a transformative education allowing students to realize their maximum potential and use their gifts to serve Christ and humankind.

-The La Salle community inspires students to find their voice as global citizens, put their faith into action, and to lead lives of integrity, honoring the God-given dignity of all.
+The La Salle Prep community inspires students to find their voice as global citizens, to put their faith into action, and to lead exceptional lives of integrity, honoring the God-given dignity of all.

 Our Patron Saint

 John Baptist de La Salle (1651-1719) was a priest in Reims, France, a well-born young man who, almost by accident, was brought face to face with the unmet need for education of children from families that were poor and marginalized.
 Trusting that he was doing God's will, he gradually assumed the leadership of a small group of lay teachers who devoted themselves to providing free education for the poor.
 The community called itself the Brothers of the Christian Schools.

 Despite opposition from the for-profit educational establishment and resistance from some church authorities, De La Salle and his Brothers persisted in responding to the needs of the poor with practical innovations — teaching the students in everyday French rather than in traditional Latin, engaging the whole classroom in each lesson, providing secure and focused learning environments, integrating religious instruction with secular subjects, and — perhaps most importantly — developing the vocation of the teacher as a "Brother" to students, religiously devoted to their welfare and relating to them with love.

 Other innovations included teacher-training colleges, weekend schools for workers, and a home for wards of the court.
 John Baptist de La Salle devoted forty years to the establishment of this unprecedented educational enterprise.
 He died in Rouen in April 1719.
 He was canonized a Saint in the Catholic Church in 1900, and in 1950 was named the patron saint of teachers.